ermin-cahtarevic/apple-store/README.md

 URL to the live version of the project: [Apple Homepage - Clone](https://rawcdn.githack.com/ermin-cahtarevic/apple-store/83a7f12f0f0ed65472a6818dbeb5e3deaf7279a2/index.html)

 This a clone of an older version of the Apple Website Homepage.
-The page used for reference is [Apple](https://archive.md/UW4oR).
+The page used for reference is [Apple - Homepage](https://archive.md/UW4oR).

 ### Built With